vsupapo/FoodFinder/FoodFinderAPI.md

 | `rating`	        | Integer	    | The average rating of the restaurant as a number from 1 to 5. |

 #### Example cURL request:
-The following is an example request where `id` is "1".
+The following is an example request where `id` is "255" and the updated `price` is "2-5".

 ```
 curl -I -X PUT -H 'Content-Type: application/json'